 This Medal of Honor topic brings to life the valiant individuals who went above and beyond, and earned our nation’s highest honor.
 Many became well known in their time, and their names are still familiar to us today—names like John Basilone, Walt Ehlers, and Desmond Doss.
 But far too many of our nation’s heroes of the highest order are all but forgotten to anyone other than their families—men such as Cleto Rodriguez, Richard McCool, and Nicholas Minue.
 They are gone, but they shall not be forgotten.

-Medal of Honor Recipients: Iwo Jima
+Medal of Honor Recipients: Battle of Iwo Jima

 Beginning February 19, 1945, the battle for Iwo Jima lasted 36 days.
 The intense fighting on the island resulted in 6,821 Americans killed in action, and just over 1,000 Japanese survivors, out of the estimated 20,000 defending the island.
 In the bloodiest battle in Marine Corps history, 27 Marines and sailors were awarded the Medal of Honor for action on Iwo Jima.
 No other campaign surpassed that number.